Sintra-Cascais-Pena Palace 8-People Small Group Tour from Lisbon

 7

-The Guincho beach is beautiful sandy beach area 9 km away from Cascais.
-It’s a protected landscape where we can see dunes and endemic flora.
-It’s also a popular destination for surfers.
+Guincho Beach is a beautiful sandy area located 9 km from Cascais.
+It features a protected landscape with dunes and endemic flora, making it a popular destination for surfers.

 8